Deutsch: Breite / Español: ancho / Português: largura / Français: largeur / Italiano: larghezza

 The width or beam of a ship influences many aspects of its design and performance.
 A broader beam generally provides better stability, making the vessel more resistant to rolling in rough seas.
 However, increasing the beam can also impact the hydrodynamic efficiency and speed of the vessel.
 The width is a fundamental factor for naval architects and shipbuilders when designing a vessel to ensure optimal balance between stability, speed, and cargo capacity.

 Maritime regulations and infrastructure, such as ports, docks, and canals, impose specific width restrictions.
-For example, the Panama Canal has width limitations, influencing the design of ships that transit through it, known as Panamax vessels.
-Similarly, Suezmax refers to ships designed to pass through the Suez Canal with a specific beam limitation.
+For example, the Panama Canal has width limitations, influencing the design of ships that Transit through it, known as Panamax vessels.
+Similarly, Suezmax refers to ships designed to pass through the Suez Canal with a specific beam Limitation.

 Application Areas